What is territory optimization?

 Happier sales reps & 67% faster onboarding

-So, what's a sales leader to do?
-There are many factors that play into sales turnover, but territory management can help.
 When you have the right number of salespeople and divide market potential evenly among them, it gives everyone a fair opportunity to succeed.
-You also ensure none of your sales reps are so swamped with work that they can't keep up.
+You also ensure that none of your sales reps are so swamped with work that they can't keep up.

 Ultimately, having a fair sales territory and a balanced workload makes for a happier sales rep. And when you do have to onboard a new sales rep, having your territories clearly laid out can cut onboarding time by 67%.